What is Collage?

-The first evidence of the use of collage techniques dates back to 2nd century BC and corresponds approximately to the time of the invention of paper in China.
+The first evidence of the use of collage techniques dates back to the 2nd century BC and corresponds approximately to the time of the invention of paper in China.
 Until the 10th century, the use of collage was extremely rare.

 Since the 10th century, Japanese calligraphers began to use specially treated and glued small pieces of paper in their works.
-As concerns Europe, we can say that the history of such phenomenon as collage begins here in the 13th century.
+As concerns Europe, we can say that the history of such a phenomenon as collage begins here in the 13th century.

 Elements of gilded sheets began to be used in the decoration of Gothic cathedrals around the fifteenth and sixteenth century.
 Precious stones and metals started to be used to decorate the sacred images and their frames.